amvro23/essentials-ChEng/README.md

 ## Solving Differential Equations in Python
 - Solving Differential Equations in Python / Solving ODEs - (Examples)

-## Steady State with Axial & no Axial Dispersion Examples
+## Steady State with Axial & No Axial Dispersion Examples
 - Steady State with no Axial Dispersion Examples in Adiabatic and Isothermal PFR / PFR - Steady State with no Axial Dispersion
 - Steady State with Axial Dispersion / PFR - Steady State with Axial Dispersion